divio/divio-cloud-docs/reference/checks-timeouts.rst

 If any of these time limits are exceeded, the load-balancer will report a HTTP 504 *Gateway timeout*.

-If the connection and send phases do not complete successfully within a total of 15 seconds, the load-balancer will report a HTTP 502 *Application not responding error* and will not attempt to connect any remaining containers.
+If the connection and send phases do not complete successfully within a total of 15 seconds, the load-balancer will report a HTTP 502 *Application not responding error* and will not attempt to connect to any remaining containers.

+In almost all cases, these errors are caused by a fault in the application, and its run-time logs will provide clues as to its nature.

 Request sizes